CVE-2025-5054

 Overview

 Race condition in Canonical apport up to and including 2.32.0 allows a local attacker to leak sensitive information via PID-reuse by leveraging namespaces.
-The vulnerability occurs when handling a crash, where the function _check_global_pid_and_forward, which detects if the crashing process resided in a container, was being called before consistency_checks, which attempts to detect if the crashing process had been replaced (NVD, Ubuntu Security).
+The vulnerability was discovered in May 2025 and affects Ubuntu's core-dump handler.
+When handling a crash, the function _check_global_pid_and_forward, which detects if the crashing process resided in a container, was being called before consistency_checks, which attempts to detect if the crashing process had been replaced (Ubuntu CVE, NVD).

 Technical details